jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 You don't have a fear of public speaking or talking to strangers.
 You’re really afraid of being vulnerable.

 This is because your vulnerabilities remind you of how worthless you are in the grand scheme of things.
-Talking to strangers can be a great way to get over fears.
-Here's [how to start a conversation with a stranger](/how-to-start-a-conversation/).
+Talking to strangers can be a great way to get over fears.&nbsp;

 #### What is the difference between fear and anxiety?